alecthegeek/git-workshop/18-Merging_Rebase_Rerere.md

     git merge <BRANCHONE> <BRANCHTWO> <BRANCHTHREE> <BRANCHFOUR>

+Or squashing all the commits into one, even if a fast forward:

+    git merge <BRANCHONE> --squash

 ### Merge Conflicts
 Merge conflict.
 How do we fix it?
 How do we continue?

+    git add
-    git add --continue
+    git merge --continue

+Or aborting

+    git merge --abort

-Merge with rebase is a better option for linear history
+Merge with rebase is a better option for maintaining linear history

 Merge without commit

     git merge --no-commit

-TODO: --ours and --theirs
+Using the `ours` strategy

+    git merge -s ours <sombranch>

+Using the `recursive` strategy with `ours` or `theirs` suboptions.
+[Details here](http://www.kernel.org/pub/software/scm/git/docs/git-merge.html).

+    git merge -Xtheirs <sombranch>

 ## Visualizing Merges
 Show the current branch's merge status